How Do Free Apps Make Money in 2021?

 - Native Ads

-With its less irritating and intrusive nature, Native ads are considered to be the most popular revenue stream for app publishers.
+With their less irritating and intrusive nature, Native ads are considered to be the most popular revenue stream for app publishers.
 These kinds of ads are made to fit within the app as its natural element.
 Native ads are mostly in the form of content or video, aimed to promote a product.

 Subscription or Paywalls

-Subscription is another free app monetization strategy that allows app publishers to sell their app content for a recurring pay instead of one-time cost.
+Subscription is another free app monetization strategy that allows app publishers to sell their app content for a recurring pay instead of a one-time cost.
 This model makes sense for free apps that have regular content updates such as news, cloud services, and audio/video streaming.
 Many of the subscription-based apps offer a limited number of posts each month and then require payment for further accessing the content.
-For instance, Netflix, the online video streaming app provides free access for content for the first month and its users have to pay a monthly fee for getting access to additional content through paid subscriptions.
-The subscriptions are either non-renewing or automatically renewing allowing users to get access some exclusive app content without restriction for a certain period of time.
+For instance, Netflix, the online video streaming app provides free access to content for the first month and its users have to pay a monthly fee for getting access to additional content through paid subscriptions.
+The subscriptions are either non-renewing or automatically renewing allowing users to get access to some exclusive app content without restriction for a certain period of time.

-The Freemium app monetization strategy provides the app for free initially, but charges the users for optional features, such as boosts and power-ups, restricted levels, virtual money, and extra characters.
+The Freemium app monetization strategy provides the app for free initially but charges the users for optional features, such as boosts and power-ups, restricted levels, virtual money, and extra characters.
 It is another popular strategy to make money through apps.
 This model works to gather and engage app users until they are willing to pay for additional in-app premium features.
 The freemium model works best for your app if you want mixed revenue from ads and app users, or you have a large user base and long app sessions.
 There are several ways through which you can implement this strategy including: